 - Slowly zoom into a country.
 Eventually, the colors will be replaced by the standard Google Map.

 In this example, you will find and zoom into a city in Massachusetts.
 The map was created in HOT Export Tool, and has a zoom range of about 0-18, so it should give you a good idea of what your own zoom range should be.

-- Create a new folder in /SurveyCTO/layers named “Cambridge”.
+- Create a new folder in the layers folder named “Cambridge”.

 - Download this zipped file to your device.

 - Unzip the file, and move it to the folder created in step 1.

 - Turn off the device’s WiFi and mobile data (if applicable).

 - Clear the cache from your SurveyCTO Collect app (this is to get rid of any cached map info, so you can better simulate the conditions enumerators may work in).
 To do so, go to the app’s info, then storage settings, then clear the cache.
 The exact settings may be different for each device.
 Do NOT clear any other data, just the cache.